 Understanding the Circular Economy

-As the world becomes more aware of the need for sustainable practices, the circular economy concept has gained traction.
+The circular economy concept has gained traction as the world becomes more aware of the need for sustainable practices.
 A circular economy is an economic model that aims to reduce waste and promote sustainability by keeping resources in use for as long as possible.
-This section will explore the circular economy and its key principles.

 Circular Economy vs. Linear Economy